Enabling higher density and lower cost

 Silicones provide lightweight protection, excellent thermal stability and thermal event isolation for automotive battery modules of all types.
 Silicones can also be formulated to avoid slump and hold their shape when dispensed on vertical surfaces, ensuring that modules move efficiently forward on the production line.

 Dow offers a wide range of thermal interface materials, including:

 Thermal gap fillers to process easily and effectively dissipate heat from critical automotive parts, helping achieve reliability in a cost effective way.
 Dow’s broad product line also extends to polyurethane gap fillers.

 Thermally conductive silicone gels and encapsulants for a “custom-fit” conformable gap filler around battery packs to shield them from mechanical, moisture, and temperature fluctuations.

 Thermally conductive silicone adhesives for coupling the battery pack to the heat sink; also may be appropriate for use within or between cells to provide protection against excessive heat and cold.
 Use to insulate or help dissipate heat to ensure optimal operating temperatures.

 Non-curing thermally conductive silicone compounds with a possible applied temperature range of -40 to 150°C for conducting heat in ADAS modules.

 Silicone foams are ideal as compression gaskets that protect against water, dust and moisture.
-They provide conformal coating for connections and battery terminals.
+Silicone foams can also provide protection for battery cells during a thermal event.

 Battery module cell assembly and protection video